Local Campaigners Publish Manifesto for the City

-Party Leader Jason Smith, who is standing in Denton & Westerhope Ward, said: “Labour has spent their time in office dismantling many of the city’s democratic processes and cutting services.
+Party Leader Jason Smith, who is standing in Benwell & Scotswood Ward, said: “Labour has spent their time in office dismantling many of the city’s democratic processes and cutting services.
 When the council can find money to give the chief executive a pay rise, deliver pet projects and build council reserves while failing to deliver the basics, something is very wrong.

 “The politics in our city is broken and the city is crying out for change from the failed policies of successive Labour and Lib Dem administrations.
-Meanwhile the Tory plan for the city involves changing just four things, which is hardly surprising since some of their candidates live as far away as York.
+Meanwhile Tory candidates are so embarrassed by their party that they don't mention the word Conservative in their campaign literature!
 We are setting out a real plan for change in Newcastle.

 “If elected, every one of our councillors will be far more accountable to local people than current Labour and Lib Dem councillors.
 Our manifesto sets out our plans to change Newcastle for the better and the priorities that Newcastle First councillors will campaign for.”